Azure/iotedge-lorawan-starterkit/docs/adr/007_message_deduplication.md

 ## Glossary

-- (Leaf) device: a sensor that measures and transmits IoT telemetry
+- (Leaf) device: a sensor that measures and transmits IoT telemetry data
-- Concentrator or station (LBS): converts from/to LoRa messages
+- Concentrator or station - LoRa Basics Station (LBS): converts from/to LoRa messages (demodulation/modulation)
-- Gateway or network server (LNS): IoT Edge enabled device connected to IoTHub
+- Gateway or network server - LoRa Network Server (LNS): IoT Edge enabled device connected to IoTHub

 - FrameCounter strategy: can be single or multi gateway which is also the default.
-In the single gw mode a device is connected to a specific gateway.
+In single mode a device is connected to a specific gateway.
 Any other gateway that receives messages from this device drops them immediately.
 - Deduplication strategy: indicates how duplicate messages should be handled.
   - Drop: drops messages without further processing upstream nor downstream
   - Mark: marks messages as duplicates but allows them upstream to IoTHub.
 The main use-case for this is to triangulate the location of sensors based on the signal strength.
-  - None (default): allows duplicates to pass through without marking them.
+  - None (default): allows duplicates to pass upstream without marking them.

 ## Goals of the deduplication

 Besides dropping duplicates accordingly, we must:

-- Avoid calling the Azure Function to not incur extra costs or performance/scale overhead.
+- Avoid calling the Azure Function more than required to not incur extra costs or performance/scale overhead.
 - Support existing features like Mark, resubmissions etc.

 ## Overview

 We employ deduplication on 2 levels: on a single network server and across multiple network servers.

 ### 1. Deduplication on the network server level

 At this level we rely on information we have locally on the network server to detect duplicates.
 No calls to external services need to be made for the detection.
 In scope for this deduplication are:

 - data messages (requiring confirmation or not)
 - join requests
 - Class A and C devices

-For the detection, a in-memory cache is utilised with a sliding expiration of entries after 1 minute.
-The value of the entires is always the concentrator from where we received the message.
+For the detection, a in-memory cache is utilised with a sliding expiration of 1 minute.
+The value of the enetry is always the concentrator from where we received the message.
 The key depends on the type of message.

 #### a.
 Data messages